jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Recon Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Weakest in the game and lacks firepower.
 May just as well run away from threat with the column :ref:`formation <axis_and_allies_formation>`.
-Good for capturing unmanned cities. +12 visibility, +3 current morale.
+Good for capturing unmanned cities.
+Comes with the recon attribute, +12 visibility, +3 current morale.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Anti-Tank Infantry Regiment